Umogi/Brain-Fuck-Python-Compiler/README.md

 ```
 ## Codes

-these are some of the Brain Fuck code that i have made
+these are some of the Brain Fuck code that i have made.

 ### ADDITION